 However, the main problem with these developments is the lack of qualified staff in many of these countries, as many do not have training facilities or tailored staff training programs.
 Plant suppliers are attempting to solve this problem by establishing training facilities and programs within the host country or abroad.
 As part of this initiative, in Oman, the Middle East Desalination Research Center (MEDRC) offers short training courses that are conducted in the region by internationally recognized experts in the field.
-It enhances research capabilities by including local researchers in the research teams of each project sponsored by the center and sponsors students to pursue postgraduate gualifications in desalination and its related fields.
-In addition, the Kingdom of Saudi Arabia had a pioneering role in developing this aspect by establishing the Saudi Academy.
-It is considered an innovative, dynamic and complete training center, which in turn creates an ideal educational environment for the development of water specialists from professionals, engineers, operators and trom professionals, engineers, operators and technicians, as it works to provide integrated training programs as well as individual specialized training courses, starting from the initial stages for beginners and technicians to the advanced stages for newly graduated engineers.
+It enhances research capabilities by including local researchers in the research teams of each project sponsored by the center and sponsors students to pursue postgraduate qualifications in desalination and its related fields.